bohnman/squiggly/README.md

 }
 ```

-In order to get specify the issue property, you now have to wrap all filters with items{} like so:
+In order to get specify the issue property, you now have to wrap all filters with items[] like so:

 ```
 GET /issues?fields=items{id}&query=some-query&&pageNumber=1&pageSize=10